kube-reactor/krew-index/README.md

-# Zimagi Krew Index
+# Reactor Krew Index

 Temporary Krew Index repository until we get Reactor integrated into the official Krew Index.

-This repository is automatically updated on tagged releases to the [Reactor](https://github.com/zimagi/reactor) project.
+This repository is automatically updated on tagged releases to the [Reactor](https://github.com/kube-reactor/core) project.

 ## Requirements